-In these instances, you must add a Transfer to agent node into the topic.
+In these instances, you must add a Transfer conversation node into the topic.

 This node lets you add a Private message to agent, which is sent to the connected engagement hub to help the live agent understand the history and context of the conversation.

 Conversations that reach this node will be marked as Escalated sessions in reporting analytics.